slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 "The oldest and largest organisation in the world has only 4 layers of management, that’s the Catholic church."
 -- Steve Jobs [1955]*

+> *"Management is mostly hiring well and firing quickly."
+-- Naval Ravikant [1974]*

 > *"Management is prompt engineering for humans."
 -- x@pmddomingos*

 ### On teams

 <!--
-#q["Alone we can do so little; together we can do so much." -- Helen Keller $  1880  $]
+> *"Alone we can do so little; together we can do so much." -- Helen Keller [1880]
-#q["The strength of the team is each individual member.
-The strength of each member is the team." -- Phil Jackson $  1945  $]
+> *"The strength of the team is each individual member.
+The strength of each member is the team." -- Phil Jackson [1945]
 > *"Nós nunca fomos muitos, mas enquanto soubemos ser todos, nós fomos sempre os bastantes."  -- José Hermano Saraiva*

 > *"If you need emergency help from a bystander, command them what to do.
 By giving them an assignment, you transform them from bewildered bystander to a responsible assistant."*
 > *"Never accept a work meeting until you’ve seen the agenda and know what decisions need to be made.
 If no decisions need to be made, skip the meeting."*
 + x@greenlumberfx -- «The best» in almost anything is likely to be a man due to the wider distribution of IQ compared to women.
 Men have more geniuses and more idiots.
 Plus higher testosterone + physical strength makes men more likely to voice the unconventional opinions that drive innovation.